yashmahaja/yashmahaja/README.md

 <!-- About Me -->
 ## About Me
-I am currently pursuing a Master of Science in Computer Science at the Rochester Institute of Technology.
-I specialize in creating mobile applications, focusing on Android platforms using Kotlin.
-My work involves building intuitive, responsive applications by utilizing the Android SDK and Jetpack Compose.
+I am currently pursuing a Master of Science in Computer Science at the Rochester Institute of Technology, with a focus on full-stack development and backend technologies.
+My experience spans both frontend development using React.js and backend systems using Spring Boot and Node.js.
+I specialize in building efficient, scalable applications with a strong emphasis on security and performance optimization.

-During my tenure at Nihilent, I developed Python scripts for an automated ETL workflow that utilized the Azure Form Recognizer API to process invoices.
-This initiative enhanced the extraction and transformation of data from invoices, improving both the speed and reliability of data handling.
-The implemented system efficiently managed a large volume of daily PDFs, significantly reducing processing time.
-I excel in collaborative environments while continually seeking mentorship and opportunities for growth.
+During my time at Nihilent Ltd., I automated an OCR-based ETL pipeline for fraud detection, utilizing Python and Azure Form Recognizer to extract key fields from invoice images stored in AWS S3.
+This solution processed over 500 daily PDFs, reducing processing time by 63% and significantly improving data accuracy.

+I am also experienced in cloud technologies such as AWS and Docker, ensuring scalable infrastructure for my applications.
+Some of my recent projects include developing a full-stack e-commerce platform and a content management application using modern frameworks.

+Technical skills: Python, Java, React.js, Spring Boot, Node.js, MySQL, MongoDB, Firebase, REST API, AWS, Docker, Linux

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashmahaja&label=Profile%20views&color=0e75b6&style=flat" alt="yashmahaja" /> </p>